argonautproject/us-core-patient-data-feed/README.md

 > **Maintenance of Table 1**
 >
-> Table 1 of supported resources and filters will be maintained as follows:
->
 > 1. Updates will be made any time new patient-focused resources are added to US Core.
-> 2. For each new resource, filters will be predefined to include:
+> 2. For each new resource, filters will be predefined based on standard search parameters to include:
 >    - Patient context
 >    - Any category-level codes
 >    - Any instance-level codes